Geography

 Pupils following the PKC will have many opportunities to make interesting and complex connections between what they study in geography and other subjects such as history and science.
 The knowledge-rich approach to a primary geography curriculum supports children to understand the world around them, to think deeply about global issues and to develop their own sense of identity; knowing who they are and equipping them with the power to determine their futures.

 The curriculum aims to ignite children’s love for geography, preparing them with essential knowledge for Key Stage 3 and beyond.
 We also engage our youngest children in EYFS with understanding the world around them and the community that they live in.
 Through the careful use of PKC and Development Matters the children learn all about their local environment, different countries around the world and start to consider how the U. K is similar and different to other countries.
 Our children regularly visit the wooland area in order to explore nature and ask questions about the natural world.
+Please see below for how the Geography curriculum builds on the EYFS curriculum and EYFS is always featured on our half-termly medium term plans when it is appropriate.

 Implementation - how do we teach it?